g-bulgarit/Weaver/Documentation/Prototype2_Test_Log.md

 > Switching to a larger gear ratio without changing the original design means that I had to settle for a lower tooth module, which means that the teeth of the gears are smaller, and therefore more suspectible to wear and breakage.

-2. A new "thread path" guide part was printed, it is lined with PTFE tubing and it seems to somewhat reduce the friction in the thread's path to the needle.
+2. A new "thread path" guide part was printed, it is lined with PTFE tubing and it seems to somewhat reduce the friction in the thread's path to the needle.\
+   Ideally, this would also require a redesign to eliminate friction entirely.